lussi-gubska/5ire-validator-node-systemd/README.md

 sudo ufw status | grep 30333
 ```

 ## Tunnel WS port from your server to your PC in Linux OS.
 Run this command on our PC, not on server!
 Dont forgot replace USER , IP to your values
 ```bash
 ssh -p 22 -o ExitOnForwardFailure=yes -o ServerAliveInterval=60 \
       -N -L 9944:localhost:9944 <USER>@<SERVER IP>
 ```

-## Forward WS port from your server to your PC in MS Windows. //// I dont know how do it in MS Windows, sorry.////
+## Tunnel WS port from your server to your PC in MS Windows.
+//// I dont know how do it in MS Windows, sorry.////
 ```bash

 ```

-## Now, follow the official manual for setting up the validator app https://docs.5ire.org/docs/5ireChain-tools/validator-application .
+## Now, follow the official manual for setting up the validator app
+https://docs.5ire.org/docs/5ireChain-tools/validator-application .
 Install 5ire Wallet extension for your Chrome browser https://chrome.google.com/webstore/detail/5irechain-wallet/keenhcnmdmjjhincpilijphpiohdppno .
 Create wallet.
 Connect the node to the application using this link ws://127.0.0.1:9944 .
 Create validator inside the app.
 Add stake to the validator.
 ```bash

 ```